cremecoder/matches-backup/README.md

-# Backup of matches.json and matches2.json for footy api
+# Backup of matches.json, matches2.json and flag svg's for footy api

 <br>